-Ariana Grande And Pete Davidson’s Friends Are Reportedly Worried They May Be Rushing Their Relationship
+Ariana Grande & Pete Davidson’s Friends Are Reportedly Worried They May Be Rushing Their Relationship

 Ariana Grande and Pete Davidson shocked fans last week when it was revealed that they were engaged to be married after only a few weeks of dating.
 Now, their friends are allegedly worried they could be rushing into marriage.

 According to a June 15 report by Hollywood Life, Ariana Grande and Pete Davidson’s closest friends are a bit nervous for the newly engaged couple.
-Sources tell the outlet that while everyone is very happy for the couple, and continue to be supportive, it is hard not to wonder if they might be confusing lust for love.
+Sources tell the outlet that while everyone is very happy for the couple, and continues to be supportive, it is hard not to wonder if they might be confusing lust for love.

 “It’s incredibly sweet and everyone is happy for Ariana, but it’s hard not to be a little nervous for her.
 Things are moving so fast and both Pete and Ariana are so intense, her friends are definitely a little afraid that they could both be confusing lust for love,” an insider reveals.